MRVMV/sequelize-mig/README.md

 and Im trying to find a way to know old column name to implement renameColumn because it's now translated to removeColumn then addColumn

+## Explanation
+The tool works by getting the schema of the models into `_current.json` and every time you run `migration:make` the tool will compare this file with new schema and write the new migration file then the tool cant actually know if you deleted, or migrated or whatever you edited to these files...

 ## Notes
 * You will be able to make index and modules as es6 but keep migration files as es5 because sequelize-cli isn't compatible with it yet.
 * `migration:make` tool creates `_current.json` and `_current_bak.json` files in `migrations` dir, these are used to calculate difference to the next migration.
 Do not remove them!
+* Tool create new migration with name '{revision}-{timestamp}-{name}.{js|cjs}' but you can change every single option with parameters

 ## TODO:
 * Allow init using es6 modules
 * Adding renameColumn in some way I didn't know until now
+* `migration:sync` for old users
+* `migration:undo` to delete last migration
 ## Credits
 * Depending on Scimonster/sequelize-auto-migrations which is forked from flexxnn/sequelize-auto-migrations
 * The main projects are not maintained any more